brandonmcclure/foodtrucks/docs/journal.md

 # 2

 Start the pwsh script.
 I want to setup a test framework quick so I can use that as a baseline for all my development.
 The `Get-ETLConfig.ps1` is a abstraction to make it very easy to codify and the confirm proper environment settings via testing.

+# 3

+Pwsh testing is working well, working on the etl portion of this